-While the Federal Reserve raised interest rates throughout 2022 and 2023, it has held interest rates steady towards the end of 2023 and indicated that interest rate cuts may occur in 2024.
+While the Federal Reserve raised interest rates throughout 2022 and 2023, as inflation pressures have eased in recent periods, the Federal Reserve has relaxed its monetary policies and cut the interest rates to support the broader economy.
 These developments, along with domestic and international debt and credit concerns, could cause interest rates to be volatile, which may negatively impact our ability to access the debt markets on favorable terms.
 Interest rate changes may also affect the value of a debt instrument indirectly (especially in the case of fixed rate securities) and directly (especially in the case of instruments whose rates are adjustable).
 In general, rising interest rates will negatively impact the price of a fixed rate debt instrument and falling interest rates will have a positive effect on price.
 Adjustable rate instruments may also react to interest rate changes in a similar manner although generally to a lesser degree (depending, however, on the characteristics of the reset terms, including, among other factors, the index chosen, frequency of reset and reset caps or floors).
 Interest rate sensitivity is generally more pronounced and less predictable in instruments with uncertain payment or prepayment schedules.
 We expect that we will periodically experience imbalances in the interest rate sensitivities of our assets and liabilities and the relationships of various interest rates to each other.
 In a changing interest rate environment, we may not be able to manage this risk effectively, which in turn could adversely affect our performance.